 Meet us at our National Base in Tharwa ACT from 10:00am, for a 10:30am start on Day 1.
 We offer a pick-up option from Kingston Train Station at 9:30am, and Canberra Airport at 10am for those who cannot arrange car transport to our location.

 Your program will end at 2:00pm on Day 5.
 If you require public transport to get home, we offer a drop-off option from Canberra Airport at 2:30pm, and Kingston Train Station at 3:00pm.

 Come prepared and leave with a new vision of family connection.

-We do ask that participants come to the program with all items on the list.
 If there are items that you do not have, see if you can borrow from friends or family or look online and buy second hand.
 We also have organised with Camp List to offer many of the items on the list for hire and/or purchase.
 To see what is available go to www.camplist.com.au and in the central search bar type “Outward Bound Australia”.

 Outward Bound is the world leader in outdoor education.
 This global presence has enabled us to develop the most comprehensive Safety and Risk Management Policies and Procedures.

 We balance risk, reward and responsibility as core tenets of our mission.
 Our programs are facilitated and supported by a network of qualified, highly trained and experienced instructors, with a clear understanding of this risk/reward balance.

 We’re always happy to answer any questions you may have over the phone (1800 267 999).
 Here are the answers to a few frequently asked questions.

 Is this program right for my young person?